-Questionnaires are completed by patients who have completed orthodontic treatment.
+Questionnaires are completed by every patient who has completed orthodontic treatment.
 The aim of this rolling prospective audit is to measure the level of patient satisfaction following completion of orthodontic treatment.
 Our patients do this privately and digitally directly into our outcomes kiosk on completion of their care.